Triple M Newcastle: Rugby League coverage

 Following Broadcast Operations Group's decision not to carry the Continuous Call Team from 2GB in Sydney, and therefore, ruling that rival 2HD could not carry Newcastle Knights games, KOFM picked up the program (and rights to Knights games), beginning 2006.
-KOFM also poached long time 2HD commentator Gary Harley to continue his role as commentator on Knights games until dismissal early 2014.
-Triple M no longer carries 2GB's coverage anymore due to Triple M Sydney's successful bid for NRL broadcast rights (but will broadcast Knights games with local content).
+KOFM also poached long time 2HD commentator Gary Harley continued his role as commentator on Knights games until dismissal early 2014.
+Triple M no longer carries 2GB's coverage anymore due to Triple M Sydney's successful bid for NRL broadcast rights (but broadcast Knights games with local content).